About the Flat Rate Scheme

 How Flat Rate VAT is recorded in Pandle

 The flat rate percentage is applied at the point you run your VAT return.
-Pandle will calculate the amount you owe based on your flat rate percentage and transfer it into the category 'VAT Owed to HMRC'.
+Pandle will calculate the amount you owe based on your flat rate percentage, and transfer it into the category 'VAT Owed to HMRC'.

 You will also notice another category called 'Difference in Flat Rate VAT'.
-This category will show the difference between the VAT due on the Flat Rate Scheme compared with the VAT that would have been due on the standard VAT scheme.
+This category will show the difference between the VAT which is due on the Flat Rate Scheme compared with the VAT that would have been due on the standard VAT scheme.

-If you use tax code 'NV' on your expenses (this is an option), then the VAT return will still calculate correctly but you will not be able to see the difference in the liability between the Flat Rate and Standard Scheme.
+If you use tax code 'NV' (No VAT) on your expenses, then the VAT return will still calculate correctly, but you will not be able to see the difference in the liability between the Flat Rate and Standard Schemes.